 Escalate the last challenge and beat the game with one Pokémon entirely!
 Put all but one Pokémon into the box and let that monster ruin everyone else’s day.
 Sure, after a while they’ll probably stop listening to you, but with the right moves and a high enough level, it’ll hardly matter.
 After all, what’s the big difference between a ferocious Fire Blast, a fierce Flamethrower, or an all-powerful Outrage from your Charizard, Charmageddon (I don’t think this name fits, but if it does, feel free to borrow it)?
 Tales have been told of players beating the game with nothing but a Weedle.
 Do you have what it takes to be a Pokémon master…with one Pokémon…a Pokémon’s master?
 Choose your one and prove that you’re number one!

-Pokémon is an incredibly fun franchise, but for some I’m sure it threatens to get stale.
+Pokémon is an incredibly fun franchise, but, for some, I’m sure it threatens to get stale.
 One of the best parts about these games is that each player’s approach might vary entirely from that of their peers.
 Some players approach each game with a competitive mindset in search of the statistically best battler around, while others want to make the game more challenging by limiting the Pokémon at their disposal.
 Still others are out there to have a good time and nothing more.
-Regardless of how you play, here’s to twenty more years of Pokémon!
+Regardless of how you play, here’s to twenty-five more years of Pokémon!
 Happy Pokémon Day!